-The American government proceeded to stop China Mobile from entering the nation’s telecommunications market, citing reasons that the company’s application hinted for national security risks.
+The American government proceeded to stop China Mobile from entering the nation’s telecommunications market, citing reasons that the company’s application hinted at national security risks.

 An excerpt from the statement of NTIA reads: “After significant engagement with China Mobile, concerns about increased risks to U.S. law enforcement and national security interests were unable to be resolved.”

-China Mobile did not respond to request for comment.
-But, Lu Kang, the Chinese foreign ministry spokesperson said when asked about the matter: “We urge the relevant side in the United States to abandon Cold War thinking and zero-sum games.”
+China Mobile did not respond to requests for comment.
+But, Lu Kang, the Chinese foreign ministry spokesperson, said when asked about the matter: “We urge the relevant side in the United States to abandon Cold War thinking and zero-sum games.”

-He further added that Chinese companies remains abide by the market rules and respect the laws of the nations it operates in and has urged that the US should be more reasonable in its moves regarding these companies.
+He further added that Chinese companies remains to abide by the market rules and respect the laws of the nations it operates in and have urged that the US should be more reasonable in its moves regarding these companies.

 As a recall, the matter in hand is the latest extension of the ongoing trade conflicts between China and the United States.
 On July 6, the US will impose tariffs on goods from China that’s worth $34 billion, and Beijing is expected to provide its own tariffs in response.